Style Guidelines for Secrecy and Society

 Material cited in an endnote or/or footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).

-Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold.
+Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold, no italics.
 Use the same font face and size for all headings.
 There should be space above and below headings.

 Margins, Line Spacing, Breaks, Text, and Justification